KleberVales/Apple-and-Orange-Challenge-/README.md

 1. Two integers s and t: the start and end points of Sam's house.
 2. Two integers a and b: the locations of the apple and orange trees.
 3. Two integers m and n: the number of apples and oranges.
+4. An array of m integers: distances each apple falls from the tree.